 - You stop reducing your taxable income.
 Your 401(k) contributions are made with pre-tax dollars from your salary, lowering your taxable income.
 This can either bump up your refund or lessen what you owe.
 If you aren’t making contributions, you don’t have the opportunity to reduce your taxable income.
 This might mean your tax return won’t be as high next year or you could end up owing money.

 - You could miss out on employer 401(k) matching contributions.
 If your employer makes matching 401(k) contributions, you’re missing out on the extra 401(k) pay bump.
-Regardless of how much or little your employer contributes, you won’t get to take advantage of the free money from matching contributions.
+Regardless of how much or little your employer contributes, you won’t get to take advantage of the money from matching contributions.

 Keep saving when you stop contributing to your 401(k)